-Leon Goretzka will join Bayern Munich when his contract expires at Schalke – and it comes as no surprise to his former captain at Bochum.
+Leon Goretzka completed a rapid rise through German footballer when he joined Bayern Munich ahead of the 2018-19 season – and it came as no surprise to his former captain at Bochum.

 “He was very shy.
 I think he was the youngest player in our team, but his brain and his attitude were very mature,” Maltritz says.